PetrGlad/emmate/README.md

 ## TODO

+- [ ] Organize commands, reduce diff disk usage.
+- [ ] Highlight undo changes.
+- [ ] Location history navigation (e.g. go to a bookmark that was visited recently), with Alt + LeftArrow / RightArrow
 - [ ] Adjust tempo for selection.
 - [ ] When start playing send current CC values (will help damper to take effect immediately, not on next change).
 - [ ] Time marks on stave ("minute:second" from the beginning).
-- [ ] Location history navigation (e.g. go to a bookmark that was visited recently), with Alt + LeftArrow / RightArrow
 - [ ] Minimize use of unwrap.
 The biggest contention currently is event data shared between engine and stave.
 - [ ] Multi-track UI (for snippets, flight recorder, and copy/paste buffer).
 Can show only one at a time, though.
 Use tabs?
 - [ ] Show (scroll to) changing objects before undo/redo.
+- [ ] Reduce number of range types (preferring util::Range?)
 - [ ] Zoom to fit whole composition.
 - [ ] Visual hint for out-of-view selected notes.
 Scroll to the earliest of the selected notes on an action, if none of them are currently visible.